Anshita00/Password-cracker/README.md

 # Password-cracker

-A password cracking tool that rivals hashcat (sarcasm intended) in its brute-force and dictionary attacks
+A password cracking tool that rivals hashcat in its brute-force and dictionary attacks